Effect-TS/effect/packages/schema/README.md

 ## Structs

 In `@effect/schema`, structs are used to define schemas for objects with specific properties.
-Here’s how you can create and use a struct schema:
+Here's how you can create and use a struct schema:

 ```ts
 import { Schema } from "@effect/schema"